Main themes in the first part of the study

 You will understand how:

 - modern technologies affect migration towards “high-tech fortress Europe” together with social, economic, political, and physical factors.

 - social media, for example, inform potential immigrants about the promised land.

 - modern technologies enable immigration officers to authenticate the identity of immigrants.

-You learn to use descriptive data analysis and data visualization for your project assignment: describe an aspect of the complex immigration challenge.
+You learn to use descriptive data analysis and data visualisation for your project assignment: describe an aspect of the complex immigration challenge.